gipritchard/Space-Debris/Space Debris Taskforce.md

 2. Stack the High Earth Orbit (HEO) game board on top of the GSO game board
 3. Stack the Low Earth Orbit (LEO) game board on top of the HEO game board
 4. Align GSO, HEO, LEO, & Earth arrows as shown in the picture above
+5. Place the Threat Track adjacent to the GSO game board
+6. Place the Threat Token on the Threat Track starting space based on the number of players in the game

 ## Assign Player Spaceships